My Year of Preparation

 Been pushing hard on the indoor bike and am back on track.

-The custom-saddle arrrived cool and this is very interesting.
+The custom-saddle arrrived and this is very interesting.
 It’s very light, and smaller than I anticipated.
 It’s now on the indoor bike and I’ll give it a couple of weeks to see how compatible it is.
 Not ditching my normal saddle just yet.

 Took the plunge on the wet-weather gear and have gone for Gore-Tex Endure.
 Sizing is a little strange; went for XXL to allow for multiple layers underneath.
 Bright yellow to be visible if on road in a deluge.
 Will go for matching pants when available.